-As the century progressed, the two-ice-tray freezer compartment grew large enough to hold frozen foods and ice cream, which greatly boosted sales of pre-packaged ice cream at the grocery but put most corner ice cream parlors out of business by 1941.
+As the century progressed, the early two-ice-tray freezer compartment grew large enough to hold frozen foods and ice cream, which greatly boosted sales of pre-packaged ice cream at the grocery but put most corner ice cream parlors out of business by 1941.

 The original coolant was sulfur dioxide, a toxic gas but one that smells so vile you would have plenty of time to escape after one whiff.
 Other early refrigerators used methyl chloride, also lethal but odorless.